kennethjchow/chow-truss-csv-normalizer/README.md

 - Comments and doc strings - Usually, I try discuss with the team and other stakeholders about the amount of comments and doc strings needed.
 I usually air on the side of less comments and focus on code readability without comments, but some people feel different.

+- Constants file - To keep track of the numbers associated with each step of the process, I created a constants file to keep track of them and get rid of the "magic numbers"

 ## Future Improvements